Modal Modulation Examples in Rock and Metal

 • Bm / Bm / Em / F#7 sus4

-This means something extraordinary.
-It means that you no longer have to see SLModes as a tool restricted to modal modulations at the level of chord changes.
+This means you no longer have to see modal modulations at the level of chord changes.
 It can also be used at the broader level of sectional key changes.

 Doesn’t this sound really exiting?
 Of course you could explore this all on your own, but SLModes allows you to hear instantaneously how each modes sound next to each other, which just by itself is a huge help in deciding which modes to choose.